utahstate/vehservoir/README.md

 The file `.env.example` in the project root lists the environment variables necessary to run the application.

-From the slack installation section, there should be both a slack bot token listed in "OAuth & Permissions" in the Slack App portal, as well as a signing secret in "Basic Information".
-Copy those to the respective variables.
+From the slack installation section, there should be both a slack bot token listed in "OAuth & Permissions" in the Slack App Portal, as well as a signing secret in "Basic Information".
+Copy those to their respective env vars.

-Additionally, there is a `RESERVATION_CHANNEL_ID` variable that is set from the channel id you wish to restrict the application to.
+Additionally, set `RESERVATION_CHANNEL_ID` to the channel id you wish to restrict the application to.

-Each `POSTGRES` variable should specify a connection specification to a new database you've created.
+Each `POSTGRES` variable should contain new values that the postgres docker image will use to create the database.

 Finally, ensure `JWT_SECRET` is a somewhat long random sequence of characters.
 You can generate one with `head -c 32 /dev/urandom | base64`.